mendix/docs/refguide7/string-function-calls.md

 ### Input Parameters

 * The string to search in
-    * Type: String
+    * Type: string
-* The regular expression to match on
+* The regular expression to match
-    * Type: String
+    * Type: string
 * The replacement value
-    * Type: String
+    * Type: string

 <div class="alert alert-warning">{% markdown %}

 Please note that this function call uses a regular expression language provided by the current platform:

-* When used inside [microflows](microflow) – Java's regular expressions (for details, see [Class Pattern documentation](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html))
+* When used inside a [microflow](microflow) – Java's regular expressions (for details, see [Class Pattern documentation](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html))
 * When used inside [conditional formatting](conditions) – JavaScript's regular expressions (for details, see [Regular Expressions documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions))

 {% endmarkdown %}</div>